-- 144 Seven respondents commented on this question.
-A national standard setter responded that diversity in practice exists in relation to the costs to fulfil a contract, particularly in determining which costs meet the recognition criteria set in paragraph 95 of IFRS 15. - 145 A national standard setter suggested the IASB provide additional clarifications about the accounting for warranties, customers' unexercised rights, contract modifications and some marketing expenses paid to the customers (e.g., as inkind expenses).
-However, this respondent did neither provide specific fact patterns nor gave indications of how widespread these issues were. - 146 A national standard setter responded that diversity in practice exists in the telecommunication industry (where certain up-front customer costs are capitalized and amortised) in relation to the presentation of amortisation of capitalized contract cost.
+- 151 Seven respondents commented on this question. - 152 A national standard setter did not identify any other matters. - 153 A national standard setter responded that diversity in practice exist in relation to the costs to fulfil a contract, and particularly in determining which costs meet the recognition criteria set in paragraph 95 of IFRS 15. - A national standard setter suggested the IASB to provide additional clarifications about the accounting for warranties, customers' unexercised rights, contract modifications and some marketing expenses paid to the customers (e.g., as in-kind expenses).
+However, this respondent did not provide specific fact patterns neither indications of how widespread these issues were. - 155 A national standard setter responded that diversity in practice exist in the telecommunication industry (where certain up-front customer costs are capitalized and amortised) in relation to the presentation of amortisation of capitalized contract cost.
 Indeed, some entities include it within the operating expense, whereas others present it as amortisation.
-This respondent suggested that guidance would be provided to clarify the presentation of this cost to ensure consistency, either as an amendment to IFRS 15 or as part of the Primary Financial Statements project. - 147 An academic organisation respondent pointed out that there might be the risk that the immaterial impact of IFRS 15 on the amount of revenue recognised was due to revenue management practice rather than the relatively moderate impact of the new standard (e.g., some companies, especially those with a longer revenue cycle, extend the contract period in sales contracts to compensate for the accelerated revenue recognition after adoption).
+This respondent suggested that guidance would be provided to clarify the presentation of this cost to ensure consistency, either as an amendment to IFRS 15 or as part of the Primary Financial Statements project. - An academic organisation respondent pointed out that there might be the risk that the immaterial impact of IFRS 15 on the amount of revenue recognised was due to revenue management practice rather than the relatively moderate impact of the new standard (e.g., some companies, especially those with a longer revenue cycle, extend the contract period in sales contracts to compensate for the accelerated revenue recognition after adoption). - 157 An enforcer commented on the following topics: - (a) Determination and allocation of the standalone selling price to separate performance obligations; - (b) Sales-based taxes; and